A pilot retreat was held in Saddleworth, Greater Manchester on 26-28 August 2016 and I offered the below

 Relaxation & possible therapies

-How to deal with menopause and other discussion – with a trained therapist from The Christie
+How to deal with menopause or discussion on nutrition – with a trained professional.

-NB : These sessions are all led by fully qualified instructors/coaches and when you book I will provide details of the person and their link as I may have to use alternative people due to availability
+NB : All the sessions are all led by fully qualified instructors/coaches and when you book I will provide details of the professional.

 I’m hoping the retreat can help to give you or regain: